MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 ### Customizable modern suite navigation bar color

 SharePoint Server Subscription Edition Version 22H2 provides options to apply themes to the SharePoint Suite Navigation bar (SuiteNav).The Suite Navigation background will no longer automatically use custom theme colours; instead, it will remain black as before.

-To apply the custom theme color to the Suite Navigation background, select the theme in the **Change the look** pane, click **Customize**, and then check the **Apply the main color to the Suite Navigation** checkbox.
+To apply the custom theme color to the Suite Navigation background, do the following:

+1. Select the theme in the **Change the look** pane, click **Customize**.
+2. Check **Apply the main color to the Suite Navigation** checkbox.

 ### Copy and move improvement in modern document library